overwasher/home/README.md

 ![](https://files.catbox.moe/7g8v3o.jpg)

+Note, that we have two independent control flows:

+* Sensor nodes send activity and telemetry to overwatcher whenever they feel like it.

+* When user interacts with the telegram bot, bot requests the most fresh data from overwatcher

 ### Tradeoff decisions

 During development there were some important tradeoff decisions that affected the design in the end.

-If you are interested in why we use ESP32 and not ESP8266 and in some other important desisions that affected the development feel free to visit our [Task Tracker](https://taiga.dcnick3.me/project/overwasher/)
+If you are interested in why we use ESP32 and not ESP8266 and in some other important desisions that affected the development feel free to visit our [Task Tracker](https://taiga.dcnick3.me/project/overwasher/wiki/tradeoff-decisions-about-quality)

 ## How to contribute